Jamaica Cruise Port: Things To Do in Falmouth, Jamaica

 Luminous Lagoon Tour

-If you’re lucky enough to be in Jamacia after sundown, be sure to visit one of the world's few bioluminescent lagoons.
+If you’re lucky enough to be in Jamaica after sundown, be sure to visit one of the world's few bioluminescent lagoons.
 This excursion takes you on a boat ride at night where the water glows a magical blue when disturbed.
 It's a surreal experience.

 Blue Hole Visit